Which Great Barrier Reef Is Best?

 The extended journey time from the Whitsundays to the outer reefs makes them less accessible than from more convenient departure points, such as Cairns.

-What animals can be found, and where?
+What animals are here, and where?

 Some larger mammals, such as dugongs, inhabit the inner reefs and warm coastal waters.